RC aerobatic airplanes.

-You can see the obvious difference between the NexStar EP rc trainer and the Edge 540 rc aerobatic airplane, but what difference does it make in the air?
+You can see the obvious difference between the NexStar EP rc trainer (shown top) and the Edge 540 rc aerobatic airplane, but what difference does it make in the air?

 A high wing trainer is designed for one thing - stability.
 With the wing sitting on top of the fuselage, the airplane becomes 'bottom heavy', if you like, and this results in the plane always wanting to right itself after a turn.

-A second contributing factor to this self-righting nature of rc trainer airplanes is dihedral, which is the upward angle of the wings when seen from the front of the plane.
+A second contributing factor to this self-righting nature of rc trainer airplanes is dihedral, which is the upward "V" angle of the wings when viewed from the front of the plane.

 RC aerobatic airplanes are commonly mid-wing i.e. the wing is halfway between top and bottom of the fuselage.
 This configuration makes them neither top heavy nor bottom heavy, and so they have no tendency to right themselves one way or another.

 Also, dihedral on rc aerobatic planes is little or none and this flat wing also prevents any unwanted self-righting properties in the plane.

 So then, the combination of mid-wing and no dihedral results in the airplane staying where you put it, as opposed to a high wing, high dihedral plane wanting to level itself out every time it's forced to turn.